We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 As part of our offer to social workers, we are reviewing our terms and conditions and working with elected member support, to be competitive in the social work recruitment and retention ‘market-place’.
 This includes consideration of pay related issues, and wellbeing promotion.
 Actions already taken or commenced include increased increments for experienced social workers and review of team manager salary.

 All our professional development opportunities for social care practitioners are attuned to our overarching practice model of restorative practice.
-In addition to the e-learning and courses on offer there a comprehensive range of learning materials on our Restorative Practice website, including all of the resources from the virtual training (Training details and resources for the courses (internal only).
+In addition to the e-learning and courses on offer there a comprehensive range of learning materials on our Restorative Practice website, including all of the resources from the virtual training.
 The knowledge and skills for practice are augmented by the corporate training offer.

 Practice Development Advisers (PDA) in the social work academy provide mentoring and group supervision to develop staff.
 PDAs are Practice Educators who support the work of front-line managers by offering bespoke sessions (for individuals and groups) in addition to running the ASYE programme and arranging student placements, conducting observations and moderating student competency assessments.